PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 Add:

-echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc
+echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc -- This didn't work as /opt… wasnt there

 Then: